MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-controller/network-controller-service-fabric.md

 ---
-title: Network Controller with Service Fabric on Windows Server and Azure Stack HCI
+title: Network Controller with Service Fabric on Windows Server and Azure Local
 description: You can use this topic to learn about Network Controller high availability for Software Defined Networking (SDN) in Windows Server. ms.topic: how-to ms.assetid: 334b090d-bec4-4e67-8307-13831dbdd1d8 ms.author: roharwoo
 author: AnirbanPaul
-ms.date: 11/07/2024
+ms.date: 11/21/2024
 ---

 # Network Controller with Service Fabric